Frequently Asked Questions

 While there will be snacks in the morning and a BBQ at the end of the hike/bike, we highly recommend you bring extra snacks and, if your trip isn't scheduled to get back to the BBQ until mid-afternoon, a big, hearty lunch.
 You'll be hungry!

-All participants must also bring a signed liability waiver.
+All participants must also bring a signed liability waiver, which we will send to you with your information email in June.
 We'll collect it at check-in.

 You can borrow from a friend or rent a bicycle from your local bicycle shop.
 Make sure you test it out prior to the event to ensure it fits you and will be comfortable and safe for the event.